designtypist/johnchung-portfolio/README.md

 ## Installation

 1. Install Gridsome CLI tool if you don't have it: `npm install --global @gridsome/cli`
-1. Clone the repo: `git clone https://github.com/drehimself/gridsome-portfolio-starter.git`
+1. Clone the repo: `git clone https://github.com/designtypist/johncdraws-portfolio.git`
-1. `cd gridsome-portfolio-starter`
+1. `cd johncdraws-portfolio`
 1. `npm install`
 1. `gridsome develop` to start a local dev server at `http://localhost:8080`

-## Notes
+## Credits
+Thanks to the contributers of the [Gridsome Portfolio Starter](https://github.com/drehimself/gridsome-portfolio-starter.git)